outdoor trinidad logo.gif (5127 bytes)

 icacos beach compressed.jpg (52966 bytes)

 The early Arawak inhabitants of this part of the Cedros region named the area after a shrub they called icaco, which was abundant in this region.
 Today the shrub is called "fat pork" and the area known as Icacos.
 The drive to Icacos is very scenic.
 At the village of Bonasse on the Southern Main Road, you turn left onto Perseverance Road and then continue on to Columbia Road to the Icacos Savannah Road.
 The road winds through acres of coconut plantations and then enters a region of marsh and swamp.
 From within your car you can see an amazing variety of bird life.
-The photo gallery provides pictures of some of the birds in this region (enter Cedros as the search term).

 Constance Beach, Cedros